Thermodynamic Dictionary for Syracuse-like Maps: Proof of Theorem

 Conversely, the existence of a unique equilibrium state for any continuous potential $\phi$ implies the uniqueness of periodic orbits as follows.
 Set

 Denoting by $\chi_{X}$ the characteristic function of $X \subset \mathbb{N}$, we have that any ergodic probability $\delta$, which is supported on a periodic orbit is an equilibrium state because

-Once by hypothesis there exists a unique equilibrium state for $\chi_{\mathcal{O}}$ (which is bouned and continuous because every orbit is an open subset), we conclude that there exists a unique ergodic probability $\delta_{0}$ and the unique periodic orbit is $\{1, 2, 4\}$. \end{proof} \begin{remark} While the characteristic function $\chi_{X}$ is measurable in general, in our $\sigma$-algebra it depends on the subset $X \subset \mathbb{N}$.
-In the particular case of $X = \mathcal{O}$, once the periodic orbits are open subsets, we have that $\chi_{\mathcal{O}}$ is continuous.
-Moreover, in Lemma \ref{uniqueness} we address an alternative approach of the conjecture, rather than a proof of it. \end{remark}
+Once by hypothesis there exists a unique equilibrium state for $\chi_{\mathcal{O}}$ (which is bounded and continuous because every orbit is an open subset), we conclude that there exists a unique ergodic probability $\delta_{0}$ and a unique periodic orbit. \end{proof} \begin{remark} While the characteristic function $\chi_{A}$ is measurable in general, in our $\sigma$-algebra it depends on the subset $A \subset \mathbb{N}$.
+In the particular case of $A = \mathcal{O}$, once the periodic orbits are open subsets, we have that $\chi_{\mathcal{O}}$ is continuous. \end{remark}